mosip/documentation/docs/pre-registration-user-guide.md

 Now, there is an option to create multiple applications for your family/friends by clicking **Add an Applicant** or selecting **Create New Application** on the dashboard.
 11. Once this is done, you can preview the same and make modifications if required by clicking on **modify**.
 12. Now, you can proceed with booking an appointment.
-13. Select the Registration center and the time slot.
+13. Select the registration center and the time slot.
+14. Receive an acknowlegment on the registered phone number(SMS) or email address as per details provided in the demographic form.

-Below is the description of the options available in the sample UI Implementation
+Below is the detailed description of the options available in the sample UI implementation

 ## Login/create a user account